fbpixel

 Secondly, such a decision unavoidably involves a value judgment.
 That is, it is a judgment about what is valuable (good, bad, more important, less important, etc.).
 For even though a great many empirical facts have to be taken into account (regarding the nature of the virus, the manner of its spread, etc.) to assess the likely results of any course of action, in the final analysis one must weigh one value against another.
 Is it more important to keep the masjid open, or to mitigate the risk to life and health?
 This latter judgment is within the scope of uṣūl al-fiqh, whose practitioners draw from the Qur’an and Sunnah methods for prioritizing the values and objectives of Shari’ah.
 In doing so, they take account of the empirical knowledge drawn from sciences related to the matter.

 Whether keeping the masjid open will pose a clear and present risk to life and health is a matter for epidemiology and related sciences.
 The question of whether mitigating that risk is a higher priority than keeping the masjid open, calls for a value judgment we should make based on revelation.
 In our new COVID-language, that is the question of whether opening the masjid is ‘essential.’
 Is it worth the risk posed by the virus?
 The Islamic position is eminently rational.
 The dead cannot attend the masjid.
 Saving life thus takes priority over keeping it open.
 The only room for difference here is over the empirical question of whether it really does pose such a risk.
 There is no place in that discussion for scriptural citations and pious posturing.
-It is solely a matter of assessing the empirical evidence, an important topic treated here and here.
+It is solely a matter of assessing the empirical evidence, an important topic treated here and here

 The primary point is that we cannot base our decision that something is or is not essential simply on the empirical ‘scientific’ facts, for it involves a value judgment that is not reducible to such facts.
 Secondly, it is to notice that while certainly not simple, the issue is relatively less complicated in the context of the Muslim community considered in isolation (at least for those who take the tradition seriously) than in the wider society.
 For we understand and acknowledge that Allah’s message provides us with means by which to make these value judgments systematically (albeit fallibly, as we are human after all).
 That means we as a community have the means of a shared public moral reality, and thus a framework for the legitimacy of a public moral authority.
 This does not mean we have unanimity, any more than a God-given means of systematic value judgment makes us infallible.